-Since the TS-41x boots from flash you don't have many limitations as to how you partition your hard drive.
+Since the TS-41x/TS-42x boots from flash you don't have many limitations as to how you partition your hard drive.
 You can use LVM and RAID and a number of filesystems.

 At the end of the installation, the installer will write the new kernel to flash.
 Afterwards you will get a confirmation that the installation is complete.
 Confirm, wait for the installer to finish and once your SSH session terminates, wait a few minutes before you can connect to your newly installed system via SSH.
-The TS-41x will beep when you can connect via SSH.
+Your QNAP device will beep when you can connect via SSH.
 You will be able to log in as

 root or your newly created user.

 You should now have a complete Debian system running on your QNAP.
 You can use